 Let’s face it.
 They are the first ones you need full adoption of the software from.
 Project managers are often using two or three or more different tools to manage and track projects with.
 Having a do-everything software tool that offers great one size fits all reporting is going to be very beneficial and highly desirable.
 You provide that and you’ll have the project managers shouting praises of a new project management app from the rooftops to the masses in the organization.

 Going beyond one size fits all reporting – which probably benefits the tired project manager more than anyone – consider the importance of dashboards.
 A good dashboard can tell the health story of a project, a business unit, a division…even an entire organization.
 The executives love it because it can give them all the information they need or have time to see in about five minutes.
 If done right.

 Project sponsors love it because they can feel good about their project at a glance… AND have something to give to their own C-levels to ensure that the project you are delivering and they are paying for is making progress and staying on track (hopefully).
 A good dashboard that includes some green – yellow – red project health status for a nice quick glance is always a good idea.

 Summary/call for input

 The goal with any app, program or process is easy and wide acceptance and adoption.
-Everything costs money, and slow or partial adoption of anything new means you’ve wasted time and money.
-You need everyone who should be on board to be on board and as quickly as possible.
+Everything costs money.
+Slow or partial adoption of anything new means you’ve wasted your time and money.

-Readers – what are your thoughts on these four tips?
-Do you agree?
+Back to you now.
+What are your thoughts on these four tips?
+Do you agree with them?
 What would you add or what tricks have you used in your project management experiences to gain user adoption of a new project management tool or process?